 How is it superior?

-This means that machine thinking provides people patterns that they are either unable to recognize or recognize after the passage of an amount of time that is too long to be accepted.
+This means that machine thinking provides people with patterns that they are either unable to recognize or recognize after the passage of an amount of time that is too long to be accepted.
 However, such thinking is limited because a computer is only capable of detecting patterns.
 Only humans can recognize the logic and sense behind it.

 Not really intelligent but highly fast